 It used to be common for farmers to swim their cattle over lakes and rivers to get to greener pastures.
 While this still happens to date, it’s not nearly as common as it once was.

-There many techniques to get unwilling cattle into the water.
-I’ll name a couple that seems to be fairly common.
+There are many techniques to get unwilling cattle into water.
+I’ll name a couple that seems to be fairly common here.
 First, if one of the more dominant cows can be herded into the water, the rest of the herd will usually follow.
 Secondly, some cows will follow a horse and its rider across a body of water.
 The horse will stay on the downstream side of the cows to prevent the cows from floating downstream.
 Think about how that would look: A group of swimming cows following a swimming horse with a person on it.

 - There are over 800 different cattle breeds.

 - Cows chew about eight hours per day.

 - Cows can sleep standing up.

 - Cows can smell things up to six miles away.